 Pura Lempuyang Temple In Bali: Gates Of Heaven & Volcano View

-The Pura Lempuyang Temple has become an internet legend, thanks to the epic ‘Gates of Heaven’, which look like a picture frame for the sky and Bali’s Mount Agung volcano.
+The Pura Lempuyang Temple in Bali has become internet famous, thanks to the epic ‘Gates of Heaven’, which look like a picture frame for the sky and the Mount Agung volcano.

 Pura Lempuyang Temple

-Lempuyang Temple sits on the steep slopes of Mount Lempuyang, with great views of the Mount Agung volcano in the distance, framed by a striking stone gate (dubbed ‘Gates of Heaven’).
+Lempuyang Temple sits on the steep slopes of Mount Lempuyang in Bali, with great views of the Mount Agung volcano in the distance, framed by a famous stone gate (dubbed the ‘Gates of Heaven’).

 Sadly, the great view also means it draws crowds of tourists every day.
-There’s a queuing system now, and (unless you get lucky) you may have to wait 1 or 2 hours to get pictures taken at the gate here.
+There’s a queuing system now, and unless you get lucky, you may have to wait 1 hour or longer to get pictures taken at the gate here.
 It’s crazy.

-If you’re seeking peace and quiet, the good news is that there are other temples in the Lempuyang complex (7 total) that you can visit by hiking further up the slope.
+If you’re seeking peace and quiet, the good news is that there are other temples in the Lempuyang complex (7 total) that you can visit by hiking further up the slope, and they aren’t crowded.
 They also have great views of the Agung volcano too, although not quite as iconic as the first gate.

 If you do the full loop hike to all the temples it takes several hours, but the main temple with the famous gate and stairs is just a 5 minute walk from the parking area at Pura Lempuyang.

 When I first visited Lempuyang as a solo traveler in 2017, it was completely empty except for a few locals.
 I was the only tourist!
 The social media effect has changed things rapidly.

 We came back to Lempuyang during the 2020 Corona virus pandemic (when the Indonesia borders were closed and tourists were mostly gone from the country), and it was another rare opportunity to enjoy the temple without crowds.